 New ‘Grizzly Adams’ Film and Television Projects in Development

-HOLLYWOOD – The Grizzly Adams® Brand Franchise is currently developing new film and television projects inspired by the life and exploits of the real, John ‘Grizzly’ Adams.
+HOLLYWOOD, FALL 2014 – The Grizzly Adams® Brand Franchise is currently developing new film and television projects inspired by the life and exploits of the real, John ‘Grizzly’ Adams.

-Grizzly Adams became popular worldwide by way of NBC's late-1970s hit TV Series, ‘The Life and Times of Grizzly Adams.’
+Grizzly Adams became popular worldwide by way of NBC's 1970s hit TV Series, ‘The Life and Times of Grizzly Adams.’

-Grizzly Adams® Film and Television franchise owners, Tod Swindell and Julie Magnuson Swindell explained how the real history of ‘Grizzly Adams' reveals a person who exchanged civilian life for solitude in the mountains near Yosemite, or as Henry David Thoreau wrote during the same time period, "to live deliberately."
-Except unlike Thoreau, after a few years Adams returned to city life in San Francisco where he soon became a famous showman.
+Grizzly Adams® Film and Television franchise ownership cites how the real story of ‘Grizzly Adams' reveals a person who exchanged civilian life for solitude in the mountains near Yosemite, as Henry David Thoreau wrote about moving to the woods, "to live deliberately."
+After a few years Adams returned to city life in San Francisco where he soon became a famous showman.